Starting Your On-Demand Transit Service: Things to Consider

 2. What is the size of the service area?

-3. Who is the customer base (ex – students, seniors) the service is trying to serve?
+3. Who is the customer base (e.g., students, seniors)?

-4. What will be the service delivery model?
+4. What is the service delivery model?

 5. What type of vehicles will be used and how many?